-Ongoing recordings: Show all ongoing recordings on the camera.
-Start a recording on the camera.
-Choose which storage device to save to. - Choose which storage device to save to.
-Stop a recording on the camera.
-Triggered recordings will end when manually stopped or when the camera is shut down.
 Continuous recordings will continue until manually stopped.
-Even if the camera is shut down, the recording will continue when the camera starts up again.
-Play the recording. riay the recording.
+Even if the device is shut down, the recording will continue when the device starts up again.

+Play the recording.
 Stop playing the recording.
 Show or hide information and options about the recording.
 Set export range: If you only want to export part of the recording, enter a time span.
+Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
 Encrypt: Select to set a password for exported recordings.
 It will not be possible to open the exported file without the password.
 Click to delete a recording.
 Export: Export the whole or a part of the recording.
-Click to filter the recordings.
-From: Show recordings done after a certain point in time.
+Trom: Show recordings done after a certain point in time.
 To: Show recordings up until a certain point in time.
-Source 1 : Show recordings based on source.
+Source : Show recordings based on source.
 The source refers to the sensor.
 Event: Show recordings based on events.